Juheon811/Juheon811.github.io/virtualwater.md

 ![Top 5 Wine Importers in 2023](/img/posts/top5winein.png)
 ---

-Since the 1990s, Germany and the United Kingdom have established themselves as major consumers of the global wine market with consistently high wine imports. <br>
-The U.S. has emerged as the world's third-largest importer, showing a steep increase since the mid-2000s. <br>
+Since the 1990s, Germany and the United Kingdom have established themselves as major consumers of the global wine market with consistently high wine imports.
+The U.S. has emerged as the world's third-largest importer, showing a steep increase since the mid-2000s.
 Belgium and the Netherlands have also maintained steady gains and hold important positions in Europe-focused wine import networks.

 ---

 ![Top 5 Wine Exporters in 2023](/img/posts/top5wineout.png)
 ---

-Italy and Spain have maintained their leadership positions for over 30 years, demonstrating their status as traditional wine export powers. <br>
-France also maintains high export volumes as a traditional producer, with major European countries still leading the global supply chain. <br>
-Australia has grown rapidly since the 2000s and has become a representative exporter of non-European countries. <br>
+Italy and Spain have maintained their leadership positions for over 30 years, demonstrating their status as traditional wine export powers.
+France also maintains high export volumes as a traditional producer, with major European countries still leading the global supply chain.
+Australia has grown rapidly since the 2000s and has become a representative exporter of non-European countries.
 Germany remains at the top of the list in terms of exports, making it an active country for both production and consumption.

 ---